AstuteSource/chasten/README.md

 `10` test functions in the `multicounter` project.
-If you look in the `subject-data/lazytracker` directory you will find a JSON file with a name like `chasten-results-multicounter-20230821171712-5c52f2f1b61b4cce97624cc34cb39d4f.json` with name components that are similar to the JSON file created for the `multicounter` program.
+If you look in the `subject-data/lazytracker` directory you will find a JSON file with a name like `chasten-results-multicounter-20230821171712-5c52f2f1b61b4cce97624cc34cb39d4f.json` and name components that are similar to the JSON file created for the `multicounter` program.

 - Since the `all-test-function-definition` check specifies that the program must